hackersanddesigners/obfuscation/README.md

 ### Server

-Note that `[back](dev/back)` handles the static content only, and not the chat.
+Note that Strapi only handles the static content, and not the chat.
 For this, we create a separate Mongo database and access it in our node server scripts.

 #### MongoDB